Shrus16/OOAD-Project/README.md

 # Language Detector

-### A language detector is a type of software or tool designed to identify the language in which a given piece of text is written.
-The primary purpose of a language detector is to automatically determine the language of a given input, which can be useful in various applications.
-The language detection process typically involves analyzing the statistical patterns and linguistic features of the input text.
-Machine learning algorithms are commonly employed for this task, using models trained on large datasets containing text samples from various languages.
-These models learn patterns that are indicative of specific languages and can then predict the language of new, unseen text.
+### Software or a program used to determine the language in which a particular text is written is called a language detector.
+A language detector's main function is to automatically identify the language of an input, which has several uses.
+Analyzing the input text's linguistic characteristics and statistical patterns is a common step in the language detection process.
+For this objective, machine learning algorithms are frequently used, with models trained on big datasets with text samples in many languages.
+These models can predict the language of new, unseen material by learning patterns characteristic of particular languages.

 ### Link for dataset : https://www.kaggle.com/datasets/basilb2s/language-detection